By Lori Ennis, M.S. Ed.

 Practice, Practice and more Practice

 Your child’s words will be the most beautiful sounds you’ll ever hear, and we know that if they don’t come easily, that can be frustrating and concerning.
-That’s why we not only encourage practice at home and within your family, but with resources from sites like Toddler Speech Boost and specialized therapists who can help if there is an issue with meeting milestones.
+That’s why we not only encourage practice at home and within your family, but with specialized therapists who can help if there is an issue with meeting milestones.
 Good communication starts with the basics, and with practice and reference to resources, you’re off to a great start!